Dandelion jelly tastes a bit like honey.

 I only have instruction for using powdered pectin for this recipe.
 I’ve tried to use a liquid pectin, but I had issues with it setting up.
 I had better luck with powdered.

 Having said that, if you prefer liquid pectin give it a try!
 Just follow the instruction on the packaging.
-Maybe you’ll have better luck that me.
 It certainly won’t hurt to try.

 Dandelion Jelly Recipe with Powdered Pectin